 Proteins do not have a predictable structure as nucleic acids, and thus their rates of migration are not similar to each other.
 Furthermore, they will not migrate when applying an electromotive force, when the pH of the system is the same as isoelectric point.
 PAGE gels that are run in this fashion are called Native PAGE, as the proteins are still folded in their native state found in vivo.
 In this situation, proteins migrate according to their charge, size and shape.

 Alternatively, proteins may be denatured prior to electrophoresis.
-The most common way to denature the proteins is by adding a detergent such as sodium dodecyl sulfate (SDS).
+The most common way to denature the proteins is by adding a detergent such as sodium dodecyl sulfate (SDS) (Fig 3.12B).
 This not only denatures the proteins, but it also coats the protein with a negative charge, such that all of the proteins will run towards the positive lead when placed into an electric field.
 This type of electrophoresis is referred to as SDS-PAGE and separates proteins exclusively according to molecular weight.
-SDS is a reducing agent that breaks disulfide bonds, separating the protein into its sub-units and also gives a net negative charge which allows them to migrate through the gel in direct relation to their size.
-In addition, denaturation makes them lose their tertiary structure and therefore migration velocity is proportional to the size and not to tertiary structure.
+A reducing agent that breaks disulfide bonds, such as dithiothreitol (DTT) is often added to the loading buffer as well, causing proteins to fully denature and dissociate into the monomer subunits (Fig 3.12C).
+This ensures that the proteins migrate through the gel in direct relation to their size, rather than by charge or shape.

 Detection of Proteins in Gels